 In this guide, we'll make you smart about smart speakers.
 You'll discover what the key smart speaker platforms can do, what's so great about them and whether there are any downsides.
 We'll show you the smart speaker specifications that really matter, and we'll guide you so that you can confidently choose the best smart speaker for your home.

 Don't assume that the best smart speakers are the most expensive ones.
 While there are some fantastically expensive and brilliant sounding models out there, you might be surprised by how good some of the best smart speakers sound at the bottom of the price range.
 Some of the best Alexa speakers (opens in new tab), best Google Assistant speakers and best speakers for Apple services sound much better than you might expect across all genres of music.

 From the smallest, cheapest smart speakers to super-powered models with screens and extra abilities, we'll help you find the best smart speakers for the things you want to do.

 What to look for in a smart speaker

-The most common options are Amazon Alexa and Google Assistant – for most people, it’s between these two.
-Apple’s Siri is also an option, but it’s only available on two smart speakers at this point, and generally isn’t quite as capable as the other two overall, so it’s more of a niche option for those reasons – though later, we’ll go into why it still may be worth choosing.
+Digital assistants are a good starting point: the most common options for smart speakers are Amazon Alexa and Google Assistant, and for most people, it’s a choice between these two.
+Apple’s Siri is also an option, but it’s only available on one current and one discontinued smart speaker at this point, and generally isn’t quite as capable as the other two overall, so it’s more of a niche option for those reasons.

 For the speakers themselves, consider their size, design, audio quality and any of the additional hardware features we've talked about, such as having a screen or a smart hub inside.
 Price will obviously be a major factor, but it's likely to be something you'll consider in combination with the above – you might well choose a smaller and nice-looking option if it’s going prominently in your living room, but if you want a powerful music speaker for the office, your priorities will be a bit different.
 When it comes to speakers of all kinds, bigger usually means better sound.